 There are many 55+ communities that include or are located beside larger bodies of water where boats are welcome.
 Access to lakes can vary within these communities; some have their own marinas, boat slips, or boat launches.
 They may also have fishing piers, lakeside picnic areas, and other special amenities.

 If you're interested in finding a great lakeside active adult community, here are just a few to consider:

 1. Cresswind at Lake Lanier — Gainesville, Georgia

 Cresswind at Lake Lanier was built by The Kolter Group alongside the shores of Georgia’s beautiful Lake Lanier.
 This 37,000-acre recreational lake offers a wide variety of water activities.
 Within the community, residents will enjoy access to Cresswind Landing, an on-site boathouse with boat slips and day dock options.
 Kayak rentals are also available.

 2. Del Webb at Lake Oconee — Greensboro, Georgia

 Located 75 miles east of Atlanta, Del Webb at Lake Oconee sits on the shores of one of the largest lakes in Georgia.
 Lake Oconee is a 19,000-acre lake which is an ideal setting for many water sports and activities.
 For easy lake access, the community has its own marina with 38 boat slips and a boat launch.
 Residents will also enjoy a beautiful lakeside pavilion with a grill and ample seating.

-Not far from the Blue Ridge and Allegheny Mountains, Shenandoah offers tranquil living beside the calm beauty of Lake Frederick.
-This lovely 120-acre lake allows canoeing, kayaking and electrically powered boats.
-There are boat docks available throughout the community, and the lake is also stocked for fishing.
+Not far from the Blue Ridge and Allegheny Mountains, Trilogy at Lake Frederick offers tranquil living beside the calm beauty of Lake Frederick.
+This lovely 120-acre lake allows for canoeing, kayaking, and electric-powered boating.
+There are boat docks available throughout the community and the lake is also stocked for fishing.